Why this study is needed

 We aim to respond to all enquiries within 5 working days.

-MD, Dr. habil. · SCF HPB & Liver Transplant Surgery
+Senior Clinical Fellow, HPB & Liver Transplant Surgery

 Royal Free London NHS Foundation Trust

-Honorary Research Fellow, UCL
+Honorary Research Associate, UCL